I hate automated attendants. Everyone does (including your customers).

-(In case your reading this from under a rock, automated attendant is a computer answering the phone instead of a human, and giving you a bunch of push one, push two options that make customers mad.)
+(In case you’re reading this from under a rock, the automated attendant is a computer answering the phone instead of a human, and giving you a bunch of push one, push two options that make customers mad.)
 There’s a big difference between automated attendant (that everyone hates) and Voice Mail (that only salespeople trying to make a sale hate).

 Voice Mail is the technology that allows for a message to be left in an individual’s personal recording mailbox, if they are unable to answer their phone.